nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 [TOC]

 ## Introduction
+In today's hectic society, there are so many activities that happen in our daily lives.
+With a never-ending list of tasks, deadlines, events and anniversaries to keep up with, your life is in such a disorganised mess.

+Tracking these daily activities on a to-do list application can be daunting.
+Clicking so many buttons only to type in what is essential for the activities is so cumbersome that it is hard for you to maintain it as a habit to organise your life.

-Life is messy.
-There are always so many tasks, deadlines, events anniversaries to keep up with.
-Ever wish you had an assistant to help manage all your tasks in an orderly fashion?
-Well look no further because Uncle Jim's Discount Todo List (UJDTL for short) is just what the doctor ordered.
+Have you ever wish for a nifty tool that you can use to manage all your daily activities in distinct categories, and suggest to you which one you want to complete first?
+Well, look no further as Uncle Jim's Discount To-do List is here to save your day.

-UJDTL is a personal task manager which helps you organize your tasks in a variety of manners so that you can see what has been done and what has yet to be done in the coming days and weeks.
-In addition, UJDTL is intelligent enough to schedule tasks for you in case you don't have a fixed time for them and even serves up reminders for impending deadlines.

-UJDTL is also revolutionary compared to other task managers in the sense that almost anything can be done with one command.
-Gone are the days where you had to use several mouse clicks just to add a simple task to your schedule.
-The command line interface is not only flexible but phenomenally easy to use.
+Uncle Jim's Discount To-do List (UJDTDL) is a revolutionary mouse-free personal task manager that helps you to keep track of your daily activities with a single command.
+Gone are the days where you had to use several mouse clicks, navigating through sophisticated and unintuitive interface just to add a simple task to your schedule.
+The command line interface is not only flexible but remarkably easy to use.
 Just type out the command hit enter!

-Are you ready?
-Let's go!
+Moreover, we know that you understand your activities better.
+So, we built UJDTDL that enables you to create your very own categories to organise your activities.
+At the same time, UJDTDL is capable of scheduling floating tasks for you if you do not have a fixed time for them.
+Lastly, our unique product is intelligent to sieve out urgent deadlines that you are concerned about and serve up reminders for you, so you will no longer overlook another significant activity.

+So, if you are excited, let's get started with our user guide.

 ## Quick Start